Pointwise order of generalized Hofstadter functions G, H and beyond: Related polynomials and algebraic integers

-Also note that the polynomials $P_k$ and~$Q_k$ are strongly related: each one is the opposite of the \emph{reciprocal polynomial} of the other.
-Said otherwise, $P_k(X)=-X^k\,Q_k(1/X)$ and vice versa.
-As a consequence, the roots of~$P_k$ are the inverse of the roots of~$Q_k$ and vice versa.
-In particular $\beta_k = 1/\alpha_k$.
+A more complete investigation of these polynomials can be found in Selmer~\cite{Selmer56} (where the polynomials $X^k\pm(X+1)$ lead to $P_k(-X)$) and Dilcher~\cite{Dilcher1993}.
+We now state the elementary results needed in the rest of our work.
+In particular, for $k\ge 1$, the polynomial $P_k$ is strictly increasing on $\mathbb{R_+}$ and admits exactly one zero there.
+This zero $\alpha_k$ clearly satisfies $\frac{1}{2}\le \alpha_k < 1$.
+Moreover the polynomial $P_k$ is the negation of the reciprocal polynomial of~$Q_k$, i.e., $P_k(X)=-X^k\,Q_k(1/X)$ (and vice versa).
+As a consequence, the zeros of~$P_k$ are the inverse of the zeros of~$Q_k$ and vice versa.
+In particular $\beta_k = 1/\alpha_k$ is indeed the unique zero of $P_k$ in $\mathbb{R_+}$ and furthermore $1 < \beta_k \le 2$.